Charity Property Transactions

-As charity trustees will be aware, they must be very careful to make sure that they are acting in the best interests of the charity.
-It is no different when it comes to charity property transactions, and the Charities Act 2011 sets clear guidelines for charities wishing to sell, grant a lease of, or surrender the lease of, their charity premises.
+Charity trustees must be very careful to make sure that they are acting in the best interests of their charity.
+It is no different when it comes to charity property transactions, and the Charities Act 2011 sets clear guidelines for charities wishing to deal with property.